L5050/BotCord/README.md

 **NOTICE**

 BotCord is specifically designed for bots; it cannot be used for user accounts.
+We also assume that your bot has a privacy policy, and you will follow the privacy policy of your bot.
 The BotCord developers take no resposibility for the actions executed through BotCord.
 Furthermore, this is a fork of LiveBot, which allows you to take more *interesting* actions on the server your bot is in.
 More soon to come.

 ---